lexach91/algorithm-visualizer/README.md

         ![Changes needed for desktop](assets/documentation/place-end-changes.png)
         In both functions, change the `print(" ".join(str(node) for node in row))` line to `print("".join(str(node) for node in row))`.

-5. Now you can run the application on your machine by running the following command:
+5. Now, you can run the application on your machine by running the following command:
     + `python3 run.py`

 ---